(Last Updated on : 17/11/2016)

 are agriculturally well suited for growing various crops like wheat, rice

 , sugar cane as well as fruits and vegetables, earning for Punjab the nickname of "Granary of India" or "India's bread-basket."
-The cities have a rich culture of self-dependence, self-reliance and hard work.
-The state of Punjab in western India is one of the most fertile regions on earth.
-The Cities of Punjab bear traces of the historical heroism during Alexander the Great's invasion.
-The state is the location of one of the world's foremost and oldest civilizations, the Indus Valley Civilization
+Cities of Punjab have a rich culture of self-dependence, self-reliance and hard work.
+The important cities of Punjab are Chandigarh

-Amritsar is another important city of this state.
+Amritsar is an important city of this state.
 This place is quite famous among the global travellers for the dazzling Golden Temple.
 This city also has historical value as the Jalianwalabagh Massacre

 took place in this city.